Economic epidemiology: Vaccination

-Covid-19
+COVID-19

-The idea of intertwining epidemiology and economics is relatively new with it first appearing in the early 1990's amidst the HIV/AIDS epidemic.
-Epidemiologists at the time realized that the disease was spread through one's decisions around sex, and reasoned that it must then be considered an endogenous variable within the Nash-Equilibrium, therefor linking this with economics as the outcomes could then be predicted.
-Both Economics and Epidemiology however have influence from Utilitarianism in the form of, "doing the most good for the most amount of people" or cost-benefit analysis as both fields of study hope to find net positives in the outcomes of their decisions.
+The idea of intertwining epidemiology and economics is relatively new with it first appearing in the early 1990s amidst the HIV/AIDS epidemic.
+Epidemiologists at the time realized that the disease was spread through one's decisions around sex, and reasoned that it must then be considered an endogenous variable within the Nash-Equilibrium, therefore linking this with economics as the outcomes could then be predicted.
+Both Economics and Epidemiology however have influence from Utilitarianism in the form of, "doing the most good for the most people" or cost-benefit analysis as both fields of study hope to find net positives in the outcomes of their decisions.
 However, the SARS-CoV-2 Pandemic and its fallout, has brought extremely relevant and timely data to researchers in this field.

-From January 1, 2020 until December 4, 2022 there has been a centrally estimated 1,277,204 excess deaths relating from the Covid-19 pandemic, with a majority of deaths consisting of the disease.
-Somewhat similar to John Snow discovering the vector for cholera through water pumps, epidemiologists were able to track community spread of Covid-19 through municipal wastewater systems.
+From January 1, 2020, until December 4, 2022, there has been a centrally estimated 1,277,204 excess deaths relating from the COVID-19 pandemic, with a majority of deaths consisting of the disease.
+Somewhat similar to John Snow discovering the vector for cholera through water pumps, epidemiologists were able to track community spread of COVID-19 through municipal wastewater systems.
 These excess deaths are often thought of in terms of the human loss, the relationships and families members we no longer possess, but there is also an economic side to these excess mortalities.
 According to data from the World Bank, in 2021 the average GDP per capita for someone living in the United States was $69,288.
 Despite the shortcomings of Gross Domestic Product in this scenario it serves as a decent variable to describe the lost economic output due to these excess deaths.
-Doing the arithmetic of excess deaths to GDP per capita we can see that the United States has lost around $88.5 billion in total output due to excess deaths during the Covid-19 Pandemic.
+Doing the arithmetic of excess deaths to GDP per capita we can see that the United States has lost around $88.5 billion in total output due to excess deaths during the COVID-19 Pandemic.
 The costs of the pandemic can also be extrapolated out into the cost of vaccine development/deployment, the cost of shutdowns or lack thereof (i.e. lost work/lost spending/low risk areas being closed), the extra health spending for patients that did not need it or could have avoided hospitalization if vaccinated, the fiscal stimulus provided by our government, the lost values to retirement accounts, and the broader effects of inflation.